by Brian K. Asbury

 Continued from The Paladins: Albion’s Call, Book 3: Dominion

 The sign read Fina Fayre for Fina Shopping.
-However, the Fina Fayre chain of supermarkets had gone out of business at least ten years before, and according to passersby whom he had quizzed under the pretence of being a property developer, this particular branch in one of the most run-down areas of London’s docklands had stood empty ever since.
+However, the Fina Fayre chain of supermarkets had gone out of business over a decade earlier, and according to passersby whom he had quizzed under the pretence of being a property developer, this particular branch in one of the most run-down areas of London’s Docklands had stood empty ever since.

 Not for the first time, he considered switching his communications equipment back on and calling the other Paladins to storm the building in force.
 However, if his suspicions were correct — and he was pretty sure that they were — then he needed to take care of this matter personally before involving anyone else.